zencart/documentation/content/user/new_user_topics/language_files.md

 **Your Own Definitions** can contain text you might find necessary in your particular shop.
 This information is contained in `.php` files stored in the folder
 `include/languages/english/extra_definitions/`.

 **Define pages** are default pages used by Zen Cart and can be edited as necessary.
 You can also add your own pages if you find that necessary.
 These files are located in `includes/languages/english/html_includes/`.
+For more information on this topic, see [setting up Define Pages](/user/new_user_topics/setting_up_define_pages).

-The information in these files is constructed using "define statements" which consist of a CONSTANT and the information contained in that CONSTANT as shown in the example below.
+The information in language files (other than the define pages described above) is constructed using PHP "define statements," which consist of a CONSTANT and the information contained in that CONSTANT as shown in the example below.

 ```
 define('MY_CONSTANT', 'This is my information');
 ```

 The advantage of these "define statements" is that text information can be included in your template files using a constant rather than a hardcoded value, allowing you to easily change templates but preserve your language customizations.
+It also facilitates [making your store multi-language](/user/localization/languages/).

 ## **Examples and Usage**